Buying with an agent or privately

 Working with a real estate agent

-- Although the agent works for the seller, they are required to treat potential buyers fairly.
-This means they must tell you about any known problems with the property and respond to questions professionally.
+- Tell you about any known problems with the property and respond to questions professionally.

-- All licensed real estate agents in New Zealand must comply with the Real Estate Act 2008 and operate within a Code of Conduct.
+- Comply with the Real Estate Act 2008 and operate within a Code of Conduct.

 How to buy through an agent